 Scotland’s fast internet

 We were most surprised by the excellent internet connection in Scotland.
 Free wifi is not only available in buses and other forms of public transport.
 You can also log in to the Internet free of charge on almost all streets of the cities, in many shops, cafés and bars.

-> In Germany this is unfortunately still a little underdeveloped, therefore we found the availability here very pleasant.
+In Germany, my homecountry, this is unfortunately still a little underdeveloped, therefore we found the availability here very pleasant.

-> Cashless payment is also very easy in Scotland.
+Cashless payment is also very easy in Scotland.
 In comparison with other European countries, it is thus far ahead of the rest.
 You can pay by credit card almost everywhere.
 Not only in shops and bars, but even very small amounts of money for tickets in buses and trains can be paid in this way.
 Top!

 Here is more information about how much a trip to Scotland can cost you.

 Read this in: Deutsch